Pages

 The project involves the acquisition of 1 lot of new C4I/GIS Equipment for use by the Philippine Army with regards to planning in both tactical and operational level of command.

-Based on an interview by Geospatial World with Armed Forces of the Philippines Chief of Command Center BGen Ricardo Nepomuceno, the initial system was a stand-alone platform that provides digitized situation map that provides information on the Philippines' terrain, weather, socio-economic level, and opposing forces.
+Based on an interview by Geospatial World with Amred Forces of the Philippines Chief of Command Center BGen Ricardo Nepomuceno, the initial system was a stand-alone platform that provides digitized situation map that provides information on the Philippines' terrain, weather, socio-economic level, and opposing forces.
 And this was used for day-to-day activities including traditional military operations, non-military and non-traditional activities.

 Not much information has been found regarding this project, including what compose the C4/GIS Equipment.
 Due to the nature of the system, it is believed that this project aims to either upgrade and update the C4I/GIS system already in place (considering the AFP has been using GIS since 2006), or provide the Philippine Army with its own GIS that is connected to the GIS used by the AFP.